Financial Aid

 Awarding Financial Aid

-Eligibility for financial aid is determined by subtracting the estimated family contribution (EFC) amount the student and family can contribute toward the cost of attending Sacramento State.
-The EFC is determined based on the information provided on the financial aid application.
+Eligibility for financial aid is determined by subtracting the Student Aid Index (SAI) from the Coast of Attendance (COA).
+The SAI is the amount the student and family can contribute toward the cost of attending Sacramento State.
+The SAI is determined based on the information provided on the financial aid application.

 Financial aid is awarded based on full-time enrollment.
 Some awards, however, may be prorated for students attending less than full-time.
 Refer to the Award Notice Guide for more details.